-The three fundamental requirements for effective MAR - namely identifying appropriate aquifers for storage; available source water for recharge; and strong demand for recovered water - will be important in informing the selection of MAR locations and approach.
-Spatial analysis techniques will be used for the identification of potential MAR areas in the pilot communities.
+MAR areas in the the pilot communities.
 Following a multi-criteria decision analysis (MCDA) approach, thematic map layers such as hydrogeological maps, hydrological maps, land use maps, water demand maps, etc. will be consulted Different MAR potential maps will be produced for different MAR methods.
 These MAR suitability maps will serve to identify the most suitable locations for the pilot community MAR activities.
-They will also identify where else MAR could be implemented, which can support regional uptake and diffusion and can be used to raise awareness on the potential of MAR among decision-makers.
+They will also identify where else MAR could be implemented, for regional uptake and diffusion, and could be used to raise awareness on the potential of MAR among decision-makers.